-1. The information specified in Schedules 4 and 5 or, if that information has been previously provided, the date (year, month, day) of the submission of that information and, if they are known, the new substances pre-notification consultation number, if it has been assigned, and the new substances notification number.
+1 The information specified in Schedule 9 or, if that information has been previously provided, the date (year, month, day) of the submission of that information and, if they are known, the new substances pre-notification consultation number, if it has been assigned, and the new substances notification number.

-2. The following physical and chemical data in respect of the chemical:
+2 The following physical and chemical data in respect of the polymer:

-(c) for chemicals having a water solubility of greater than or equal to 200 µg/L, its hydrolysis rate as a function of pH and, if known, an identification of the products of the hydrolysis.
+(e) if water extractability is determined to be greater than 2%, its hydrolysis rate as a function of pH and, if known, an identification of the products of the hydrolysis.

 (a) the age, sex, number, species, strain and source of the animals tested;

-(b) the route by which the chemical is administered and the conditions under which the test is conducted; and
+(b) the route by which the polymer is administered and the conditions under which the test is conducted; and

-(c) the dose of the chemical, the vehicle by means of which the chemical is administered and the concentration of the chemical in the vehicle. *
+(c) the dose of the polymer, the vehicle by means of which the polymer is administered and the concentration of the polymer in the vehicle. *

-11. The following exposure information respecting the chemical:
+5 The following exposure information respecting the polymer:

-(b) any factors that may limit environmental exposure.
+(f) any factors that may limit environmental exposure;

 Note: The asterisks (*) appearing at the end of certain provisions indicate that laboratory practices to be followed in developing data for the test referred to in that provision must comply with those practices set out in the “Principles of Good Laboratory Practice”.
 See subsection 15(2) of the New Substances Notification Regulations (Chemicals and Polymers).